polgarp/polgarp.github.io/_posts/9am26/Building-great-teams-with-purposeful-hiring-process.md

 # ☕  Building great teams with purposeful hiring process

-Hiring is difficult, and sometimes relegated to the side, trusting People and HR teams to do most of the work.
+Hiring well is difficult, yet it's one of the highest leverage work a design leader can do.
+If there are missing people in the team and open headcounts, the rest of the team and the overall design output suffers.
+So design teams should prioritise hiring above everything else. and sometimes relegated to the side, trusting People and HR teams to do most of the work.

-Hiring is the most important job of a design leader.
-Prioritise it over everything else.

-I've learned a lot since I started hiring (**[Hiring UX people at Emarsys](https://medium.com/emarsys-craftlab/hiring-ux-people-at-emarsys-e12f5bfdd5fb)** describes our first process at Emarsys), wouldn't do homework or trial days any more - the perceived benefits (deeper look into candidates, better introduction about ourselves) are fare outweighed by the downsides (most importantly the amount of time investment we have asked for).

-Treat it as a design project, get feedback from candidates, bring empathy, understand business goals, have a vision, measure impact.
+I've written about our hiring process  couple of years ago, right after I've learned my first few lessons (**[Hiring UX people at Emarsys](https://medium.com/emarsys-craftlab/hiring-ux-people-at-emarsys-e12f5bfdd5fb)** describes our process at Emarsys).
+Based a lessons I've learned since, some parts are still quite relevant - like having clear ideas about the team and how the role fits, and having principles, I also see myself re-using these when I create new processes.
+Some other parts however, especially within the process steps I've changed my mind considerable.
+So, right principles and intention but implementation that should be improved.

+For design leaders who are about to hiring for a new role, it's better to create a new process or at least evaluate what worked previously.
+Either way, the process established by others should be viewed a critical eye.
+Think about the hiring process as a design project.
+What's already in place might be from an earlier approach, or might be not intentionally designed for hiring great researchers and designers.
+Either way there is room for improvement.
+Thinking about design process gets to use tools like understanding business goals, having a vision, bringing in empathy, iterating on the process and process details, getting feedback from candidates, and measuring impact.

+Vision for roles vision for teams.

+For principles
-Make sure you hire you want to hire - generally increase diversity of thought in the team.
+Make sure you hire you want to hire - generally increase diversity of thought in the team. fit is the most important thing. also need to customize process for roles reduce bias - the most important

 Each step should have one or two key competencies it tries to validate

-No homework.

-reduce bias - the most important
+The latest generic process I've been using

+Homework, most types of in person exercises (like whiteboard sessions) and trial days all suffer from the same issue.
+There are obviously perceived benefits to both parties, there is a deeper look into both how the candidates performs, how they approach problem etc that paints the better picture than a case study.
+The candidates might also get a better insight into the internal collaboration of the company.
+But the downsides far outweighs the benefits.
+Every one of these practices ask the candidates to spend time and energy on a role which is unjustified.
+Also breaks our principle of caring about candidates.

+So how you get people in?
+Partnership with HR.
+Internal references (might reduce diversity).
 Build a passive pipeline - by writing articles, networking, speaking on meetups, participating on conferences.

-The latest generic process I've been using

 > This is a post from my newsletter, **[9am26](https://polgarp.com/categories/newsletter/)**, subscribe here:
 > {% include newsletter-signup.html %}